 Joseph eventually parted ways with Houdini, added an "a" into his name to turn it into Hayman, and went over from America to England.
 There, he became a vaudeville performer and developed a stage routine, "Cohen on the Telephone".

-The monologue was three minutes of a man calling up his landlord.
+The monologue was a three-minute call to landlord.
 Cohen, hindered by a thick Jewish accent and static of the telephone line, was asking to get his shutters fixed.
 "This is your tenant Cohen...
 YOUR TENANT COHEN!
 No, NOT Lieutenant Cohen..."

 "Cohen on the Telephone" became a hit, the first record to sell a million copies.
 Numerous comedians stateside covered it, but Hayman was the original.